GUI Deployment Guide

 Rate Limiting

-Implement rate limiting for API endpoints:
+Implement rate limiting for API endpoints (adapt limits to expected traffic):

 from flask_limiter import Limiter